The Portuguese patent litigation system has some particularities that make it a rather unique system.

 In criminal proceedings – before the criminal courts – the criminal liability relies on the company that infringed IP rights, but can also rely on the directors of infringing companies.

-In accordance with Article 97 of the IPC,8 'the scope of protection conferred by the patent shall be determined by the contents of the claims and the description and drawings shall serve for the interpretation thereof'.
+In accordance with Article 98 of the IPC,7 'the scope of protection conferred by the patent shall be determined by the contents of the claims and the description and drawings shall serve for the interpretation thereof'.
 This means that patent claims are commonly interpreted under this legal criterion.

-Neither such provision, nor other provisions of the Portuguese law, foresees 'equivalents' for determining the extent of protection by a patent.
-However, the doctrine of equivalents is regularly invoked in patent litigation cases, and is also regularly considered and applied by the courts and arbitral tribunals.9
+Neither this provision nor other provisions of the Portuguese law foresee equivalents for determining the extent of protection by a patent.
+However, the doctrine of equivalents is regularly invoked in patent litigation cases and is also regularly considered and applied by the courts and arbitral tribunals.8

 Furthermore, considering the fact that Portugal is a member of the European Patent Convention (EPC), even though the Protocol on the Interpretation of Article 69 European Patent Convention of 5 October 1973, as revised on 29 November 2000, has no equivalent under Portuguese Law, it should be applied by the Portuguese courts and tribunals as legal framework for the interpretation of the patent claims and determination of their scope of protection, regardless of being European or Portuguese patents, for reasons of equality and legal certainty.

 The prosecution history may also play an important role in determining the scope of patent protection, notably whenever the doctrine of equivalents is argued before a Portuguese court.